Systemic-Labs/Perfect-Stack/README.md

 # Perfect-Stack  🛠i
-Best options, trends, tools, tips and best practices for a software developer or team.
+An awsome-list guide of top picks, tools, tips, for a Web developer / team.
-In this document we state better choices rather than just what's popular.
+This document covers libraries, tech stack, platforms, tools and other information.
+Therefore you get informed of best available options rather than just popularity.

-#### A guide to best tech stack, tips, tools and informationton for a new software developer.
+#### A guide for a new software developer.
-The information is useful for Web Developers, Designers and Project Managers, startups,...
+This article is useful to Web Developers, Designers, learning devs, startups, all decision makers.
-Feel welcome to participate in this article, mostly when there is a clear improvement, a mistake or outdated topic.
+Feel welcome to contribute, to do an update, improvement, fix a mistake or in case you found a better option with clear advantage.